 - Free side street parking is usually available on Winnemac, Carmen or Winona streets just west of Broadway Avenue.
 Allow 15 minutes to find street parking.

-- First time Lyft users receive a $5 credit when using CHICAGOFOODWAYS in the referral code.
+- First-time Lyft users receive a $5 credit when using CHICAGOFOODWAYS referral code.

 Parking is available at each tour’s starting location.
 After you purchase tickets, you’ll receive an email with parking recommendations.